I've seen a number of articles recently on a variety of systems that let people ask questions and have them answered by "experts."

 The thing that amazes me today is the proliferation of the more generic services for asking and answering questions.
 These services aren't geared toward any particular specialty.
 Anyone who wishes to sign up, can do so and can begin answering and asking questions.
 And while their audience isn't people with a specific expertise, they do seem to appeal to certain audiences.
 I'm guessing this is based on how the word-of-mouth network drew people to the service in the first place.

-Below the fold, I have a quick description of Yahoo Answers, Otavo, Wondir, FAQQLY, and Lazyweb.
+Below, I have a quick description of Yahoo Answers, Otavo, Wondir, FAQQLY, and Lazyweb.
 Obviously, these are not the only systems / services where people can ask and answer questions.
 And topic-specific mailing lists and bulletin boards will continue their utility for a long time to come.

 John Tropea of Library Clips has been writing about this too, such as in this post on FAQQLY (and several others).